Legal Tips for Startups: Essential Considerations for Founders Agreements.

 In the second part of our two-part series, we are taking a deeper dive into one of our Top 10 Legal Tips discussed in Part 1.
 If there are any other topics you want us to write about, please let us know.

 You might be lifelong friends from school or newly connected from a networking event – a million dollar idea is formed and you are off to begin a new venture.
 Not so fast!
 The honeymoon period is always sweet but what happens if things go south?
-Save yourself some headache down the road and avoid making lawyers rich by thinking ahead about some of these issues below and documenting them in the Founders/Shareholders Agreement:
+Before diving in, it’s essential to consider potential pitfalls that could arise.
+A Founders/Shareholders Agreement is a crucial document that outlines the roles, responsibilities, and expectations of each founder, helping to prevent conflicts down the line.
+By investing time in this agreement and seeking legal advice for startups, you can safeguard your interests and set the stage for success.

 1. Align the vision

 A good place to start is to agree on the overall goal and vision of the business.
 If the founders cannot agree to this then there is no point in continuing.
-Do you want to revolutionize the transportation market?
+Do you want to revolutionise the transportation market?
 Change the way charities fundraise?
-Maximize profit on second hand fashion?
+Maximise profit on second hand fashion?
 Why, what, when, where and how.

 2. How big is your piece?